webrecorder/pywb/docs/manual/migrating-cdx.rst

 If you are not using OutbackCDX, you may need to check on the format of the CDX files that you are using.

-Over the years, there have been many variations on the CDX (capture index) format which is used by OpenWayback and pywb to lookup captures in WARC/ARC files.
+Over the years, there have been many variations on the CDX (capture index) format which is used by OpenWayback and pywb to look up captures in WARC/ARC files.

 When migrating CDX from OpenWayback, there are a few options.
-Your CDX files will just work as is.

 pywb currently supports: